 - Gunk and bacteria: Food, hair, grease, soap particles, and other gunk can line your pipes.
 Even if they don’t form a clog, they attract bacteria, which release foul odors.

 - Clogged vent pipes: When debris clogs drain vents, water can start to pool in the sink.
 Standing water can grow stagnant and encourage bacteria growth.
 Over time, this will lead to foul odors.

 - Sewer gases: Empty P-traps allow sewer gases to rise from the drain.
-This only happens in sinks that receive infrequent use.
+This should only happens in sinks that receive infrequent use.

 - Plumbing errors: Missing traps or vents, leaks, and rotting drain tubes installed by overly ambitious DIYers can all cause odors to seep from a bathroom or kitchen sink.

 Smelly Drain Cleaning Supplies

 Before you start trying to fix the drain, here are some of the supplies you may need to tackle that smelly sink:

 - Baking soda